Dayton Children’s starts new year with expansion of mental health resources

 A new year is time for a fresh start.
 Many families may be seeking new ways to handle their children’s mental health issues or find more services to help develop skill sets and coping mechanisms.
 As up to 20 percent of children are dealing with a mental health issue, the need for services and support is growing in our community.

 To better address that need, Dayton Children’s launches the Mental Health Community Resources Directory.
-The idea for this directory came from the Mental/Developmental Health Advisory Alliance led by Gregory Ramey, PhD, director for Dayton Children’s Center for Pediatric Mental Health Resources.
+The idea for this directory came from the Mental/Developmental Health Advisory Alliance.
 This alliance is made up of a group of mental health professionals in the community who meet regularly to discuss services and identify mental and developmental needs of children.

 The directory is the first of its kind in the Dayton region, bringing together many of the mental health resources available to families in the community in an easy-to-navigate online directory.
 Parents and pediatricians can search by zip code, service needed, condition or age range and even select only resources that accept Medicaid.
 It is located under the mental health services section on Dayton Children’s website.

 “As we created our Destination 2020 plan for Dayton Children’s future, we knew that we needed to focus on mental health services,” says Deborah Feldman, president and CEO of Dayton Children’s Hospital.
 “However, we also knew there were a number of organizations and programs in the community already offering services for many of those needs.
 We created a way to help families quickly and easily find and connect to those services.”

 “As we compiled this database, we also saw what services needed added capability,” she says.
 “We have been steadily building those services over the last few years to better serve our children and families.”

 Under the umbrella of the Center for Pediatric Mental Health Resources, Dayton Children’s has launched several new programs and expanded several services.